 The rebound still is being tested by weak job gains, a backlog of foreclosures and tight mortgage lending.
 The rate of new-home sales slowed in June by more than 8 percent from the previous month, the largest decline since February 2011.

 Lowe’s Cos.
-(LOW), the second-biggest home improvement retailer, plans to report second-quarter results Aug.
+(LOW:US), the second-biggest home improvement retailer, plans to report second-quarter results Aug.
 20.

 To contact the reporter on this story: Chris Burritt in Greensboro at firstname.lastname@example.org